babyloniaapp/docs/logs.md

 <hr/>

+25.10.22 – We hired a new UI developer for the UI project, will be reporting back soon by end of the week.<br/>
+25.10.22 – Babylonia received a secondary staking/farming offer from a DEX, we are thinking about it, we are not so optimistic as the deal with Ampleswap did not go as we expected.<br/>

+---

 21.10.22 – Unfortunately, the lottery UI team failed to deliver the project and meet the minimum requirements, and some assigned tasks are still pending.
 We decided to stop cooperating with this team & hire someone else.
 This could delay the lottery project even further.<br/>